Pinnacle Financial Partners (NASDAQ:PNFP) Price Target Raised to $120.00

-Several other brokerages have also commented on PNFP.
-Truist upped their price target on Pinnacle Financial Partners from $105.00 to $120.00 and gave the stock a “buy” rating in a research note on Thursday.
-They noted that the move was a valuation call.
-JPMorgan Chase & Co. upped their price target on Pinnacle Financial Partners from $113.00 to $120.00 and gave the stock an “overweight” rating in a research note on Thursday.
-Finally, Zacks Investment Research lowered Pinnacle Financial Partners from a “buy” rating to a “hold” rating in a research note on Friday, October 1st.
-Two analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-According to MarketBeat, Pinnacle Financial Partners has a consensus rating of “Buy” and an average target price of $103.22.
+Other equities research analysts have also recently issued reports about the stock.
+Zacks Investment Research cut shares of Pinnacle Financial Partners from a “buy” rating to a “hold” rating in a research report on Friday, October 1st.
+Truist increased their target price on shares of Pinnacle Financial Partners from $100.00 to $105.00 and gave the company a “buy” rating in a research report on Thursday, July 22nd.
+Two investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
+According to MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $103.22.

-In other Pinnacle Financial Partners news, CEO M Terry Turner sold 79,340 shares of the firm’s stock in a transaction that occurred on Monday, September 13th.
-The stock was sold at an average price of $94.27, for a total transaction of $7,479,381.80.
-Following the completion of the sale, the chief executive officer now owns 172,457 shares in the company, valued at approximately $16,257,521.39.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CAO Hugh M. Queener sold 843 shares of the firm’s stock in a transaction that occurred on Wednesday, September 1st.
-The shares were sold at an average price of $95.41, for a total value of $80,430.63.
+In other Pinnacle Financial Partners news, CEO M Terry Turner sold 79,340 shares of the stock in a transaction dated Monday, September 13th.
+The shares were sold at an average price of $94.27, for a total transaction of $7,479,381.80.
+Following the completion of the transaction, the chief executive officer now owns 172,457 shares of the company’s stock, valued at $16,257,521.39.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Also, CAO Hugh M. Queener sold 843 shares of the stock in a transaction dated Wednesday, September 1st.
+The stock was sold at an average price of $95.41, for a total transaction of $80,430.63.
 The disclosure for this sale can be found here.
-2.60% of the stock is owned by company insiders.
+2.60% of the stock is currently owned by company insiders.

 Pinnacle Financial Partners, Inc is a bank holding company, which engages in the provision of financial solutions.
 It offers banking, investment, trust, mortgage, and insurance products and services designed for businesses and individuals.
 The company was founded by Dale W. Polley, M. Terry Turner, Sue G.